 Amkor Technology (AMKR) Outpaces Stock Market Gains: What You Should Know

-Wall Street will be looking for positivity from AMKR as it approaches its next earnings report date.
-This is expected to be February 10, 2020.
-The company is expected to report EPS of $0.22, up 83.33% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.09 billion, up 1.26% from the year-ago period.
+Investors will be hoping for strength from AMKR as it approaches its next earnings release, which is expected to be February 10, 2020.
+In that report, analysts expect AMKR to post earnings of $0.22 per share.
+This would mark year-over-year growth of 83.33%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.09 billion, up 1.26% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for AMKR.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for AMKR.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-AMKR currently has a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+AMKR is currently a Zacks Rank #2 (Buy).

-Investors should also note AMKR's current valuation metrics, including its Forward P/E ratio of 16.38.
-This represents a discount compared to its industry's average Forward P/E of 22.91.
+Investors should also note AMKR's current valuation metrics, including its Forward P/E ratio of 14.81.
+Its industry sports an average Forward P/E of 22.39, so we one might conclude that AMKR is trading at a discount comparatively.

 The Electronics - Semiconductors industry is part of the Computer and Technology sector.
 This group has a Zacks Industry Rank of 22, putting it in the top 9% of all 250+ industries.